-The student must provide a copy of the dissertation to each member of the thesis committee, after which each committee member is allowed one month to read and comment on it.
-The student must also schedule a tentative date for the defense and final examination in consultation with the thesis committee.
+The student must provide a copy of the dissertation to each member of the Doctoral committee, after which each committee member is allowed one month to read and comment on it.
+The student must also schedule a tentative date for the defense and final examination in consultation with the Doctoral committee.
 If one or more committee members believe that there are significant errors or shortcomings in the dissertation or that the scope or nature of the work are not adequate, the student must address these shortcomings and potentially reschedule the defense date.

 b.
 Dissertation Defense and Final Examination.
-The Ph.D. final exam consists of an open seminar on the dissertation work followed by a closed examination by the thesis committee.
+The Ph.D. final exam consists of an open seminar on the dissertation work followed by a closed examination by the Doctoral committee.
 During the examination, the student is expected to explain the significance of the research, justify the methods that have been employed, and defend the conclusions of the research.
-At the conclusion of the examination, the thesis committee shall vote on whether both the written dissertation and the student's performance on the exam are of satisfactory quality to earn a University of California Ph.D. degree.
+At the conclusion of the examination, the Doctoral committee shall vote on whether both the written dissertation and the student's performance on the exam are of satisfactory quality to earn a University of California Ph.D. degree.
 Each committee member must complete the Thesis Evaluation Rubric form after the exam - see Appendix B.6.
-A simple majority is required for a pass.
+A unanimous consensus of Doctoral Committee members is required for a pass.
 Members of the committee may vote to make passing the exam contingent on corrections and/or revisions to the dissertation.
-In such a case, the thesis committee will select one member, normally the graduate research advisor, who will be responsible for approving the final version of the dissertation that is filed with Division of Graduate Studies.
+In such a case, the Doctoral committee will select one member, normally the graduate research advisor, who will be responsible for approving the final version of the dissertation that is filed with Division of Graduate Studies.

 The student must submit the signed dissertation in PDF form to the Graduate Chair no later than one month after the final examination date.
-The student must also file the final dissertation with the Division of Graduate Studies.
+The student must also file the final dissertation with the Division of Graduate Studies according to the deadlines specified on the Graduate Division website.